 If you anticipate drilling many holes in concrete, it may be beneficial to purchase a hammer drill.
 Hammer drills are available in both corded and cordless versions.
 Most hammer drills have two modes: simultaneous hammer/drill mode and drill-only mode.

-Drill Concrete With a Rotary Drill
+Drilling Concrete With a Rotary Drill

 It is possible to drill into concrete with an ordinary rotary drill.
 Rotary drills take longer to drill into concrete than hammer drills and more physical effort is required.
 Excessive heat build-up can break the drill bit.

-One way to speed up the process and to avoid breaking the drill bit is to keep the bit cool.
+One way to speed up the process and avoid breaking the drill bit is to keep the bit cool.
 With cordless drills, you can run a slow, steady stream of water across the surface.
 With corded drills, holding a shop vacuum nozzle close to the drilling surface both cools the bit and keeps the hole free of debris.

 Always use safety gear when drilling into concrete: hearing protection, eye protection, a dust mask or respirator, heavy gloves, boots, and long sleeves.